identity-com/idv-builder/README.md

 The IDV Builder is the easiest way to set-up and run your own [Identity IDV Toolkit](https://github.com/identity-com/idv-toolkit) for the [Identity.com](https://www.identity.com) ecosystem.
 It provides you with an opinionated IDV Toolkit configuration, with the goal of minimizing the amount of work needed to launch an IDV Toolkit.
 Essentially, you only need to provide your custom business logic and you are ready to launch

+# Getting Started

+## WIP - Prerequisites

+1. Contact Identity.com for access to the IDV Toolkit ECR repository.
+2. Create a BitGo wallet, fund it and configure the IDV Builder to use that Wallet.

+## Running locally

+>**_Prerequisite_**: Ensure you have access to the IDV Toolkit ECR repository before proceeding.
+Contact Identity.com for access.

+To run locally via docker-compose, simply run:

+    scripts/start.sh

+After the IDV has started, you can call the API directly (without a running Identity.com compatible client), using the [Insomnia](https://insomnia.rest/) workspace provided with the IDV Builder (`test/manual/idvBuilderInsomnia.json`).

+## Deploying to your Kubernetes Cluster

+1. Ensure you have access to the IDV Toolkit ECR repository before proceeding.
+Contact Identity.com for access.
+2. Ensure you have the following infrastructure set up on your cluster:
+    - An Ingress Controller
+    - A Storage Class named `standard` (needed if the IDV runs its own internal Mongo DB)
+    - A namespace named `idv`
+3. Rename `deploy/kubernetes/idv/values.template.yaml` to `values.custom.yaml` and edit them to match your Kubernetes configuration.
+4. Run `cd deploy/kubernetes/idv & helm install idv . --namespace idv -f values.yaml -f values.custom.yaml`

+# Customizing the IDV Builder

 > **_NOTE:_** While we have gone to great lengths to abstract away as much complexity as possible, a rudimentary understanding of the architecture of an IDV Toolkit is still helpful.
 Please consider at least skimming through the the main IDV Toolkit [Architecture Architecture Guide](https://github.com/identity-com/idv-toolkit/blob/develop/README.md) before diving into the IDV Builder.
 Additionally, where applicable, we will be linking to specific parts of the main documentation._